redhat-italy/fuse-hdfs/README.md

 After installing the A-MQ broker we can install the example from the console command line, as follows:

-1. Create a new child container and deploy the `quickstarts-camel.amq` profile in a single step, by entering the following command at the console.
+1. Create a new child container and deploy the `quickstarts-camel.hdfs` profile in a single step, by entering the following command at the console.
 Notice we have add `--profile mq-client-mygroup` so the client connects to correct A-MQ group; as you can have multiple broker groups in fabric8.

-        fabric:container-create-child --profile quickstarts-camel.amq --profile mq-client-mygroup root mychild
+        fabric:container-create-child --profile quickstarts-camel.hdfs --profile mq-client-mygroup root mychild

 1. Wait for the new child container, `mychild`, to start up.
 Use the `fabric:container-list` command to check the status of the `mychild` container and wait until the `[provision status]` is shown as `success`.